codemod-com/intuita-vscode-extension/README.md

 ### Codemod Consumers 🧑🏾‍💻👩🏻‍💻
 - Product developers who rely on some infra/framework.
-- Infra engineers who want to ship their new features to all of their conusmers
+- Infra engineers who want to ship their new features to all of their consumers
 - These developers trigger codemods (already created & integrated in Intuita by codemod builders) right from the IDE
-- **This extension, at current stage, is mainly for codemod conusmers.**
+- **This extension, at current stage, is mainly for codemod consumers.**

 ### Codemod Builders 🥷🏼
 - Rare Engineers in Infra Teams/Open Source Framework Maintainers